Puma concolor

 Report sightings

 Extremely unlikely.
-Mountain lions actively avoid humans and fatal attacks are rare even in heavily populated areas.
-Maintaining 100 yards distance eliminates virtually all risk.
+Mountain lions actively avoid humans and fatal attacks are rare.
+Keeping the required distance, staying in a group, and not running virtually eliminates any risk.

-Back away slowly while maintaining eye contact, don't run, speak calmly, and report the sighting to rangers immediately.
-Most mountain lions will flee from humans given the chance.
+Back away slowly while maintaining eye contact, make yourself appear large, and speak calmly.
+Do not run—it can trigger a chase response.
+Report the sighting to rangers immediately; most lions flee from humans given the chance.

-Activity patterns vary—they hunt at all hours depending on prey and human presence.
+Activity varies—they hunt at all hours depending on prey and human presence, shifting more nocturnal where visitation is high.
 Dawn and dusk offer slightly better odds, but daytime encounters do occur.

-Extremely challenging due to their reclusive nature and low sighting frequency.
-A telephoto lens and patience in remote canyons offer the only realistic chance, though success is not guaranteed.
+Extremely challenging given their reclusive nature and low sighting frequency.
+A telephoto lens and patience in remote terrain offer the only realistic chance, and success is never guaranteed.